 Keep an eye on your DNS traffic.
 Unusual patterns or a sudden increase in DNS queries could signal a security breach or a DDoS attack.
 By leveraging monitoring services and implementing alert systems, organizations can quickly identify and mitigate any unusual DNS activity, minimizing the impact of potential threats.

-An excellent defence against viruses, spyware, and other malicious traffic is to block it before it can infiltrate your network.
+Furthermore, an excellent defence against viruses, spyware, and other malicious traffic is to block it before it can infiltrate your network.
 That’s where DNS filtering comes in.
-This technique control and restrict access to specific websites or content based on DNS queries.
+This technique controls and restricts access to specific websites or content based on DNS queries.
 By implementing it, organizations can proactively prevent access to malicious or inappropriate websites, reducing the risk of malware infections, data breaches, and other cyber threats.

 Keep log files